-If you’re interested in joining The Indiependent contributor team then all you have to do is send an email to [email protected] with a brief summary of the following:
+If you’re interested in joining The Indiependent contributor team then all you have to do is fill in the application form below.

 We process applications every month so do not worry if you don’t hear from us straight away!
-Please read our FAQ below before applying and drop us an email us if you have any other questions.
+Please read our FAQ below before applying.

 If you’ve written for other publications or your own blog before, that’s great, but not something we exclusively look for in applicants.
 The point of our site is to give aspiring journalists a leg up – we’re here to open doors to people who’ve not written for a site before, therefore it would be pointless if we were to discriminate against applicants depending on their level of experience.

 Yes, of course!
 We currently have writers from Australia, USA and parts of Europe.
 However, our editorial team is English – please do not submit applications in a language other than English, and bear in mind that we will only accept applicants who comply with our standards of spelling, punctuation and grammar.